-All other glass may be replaced with polycarbonate material, Lexan F2000 sheet or equivalent, min thickness 3 mm.
-Refer SSR Part 2 Art 5. - 13.1.24 Fuel.
-Refer SSR Part 2 art 2.11 - 13.1.25 Reserved. - 13.1.26 Speed limits: A general speed limit will be applicable to all classes in all events including class FIA.
+- 13.1.25 Reserved. - Speed limits: A general speed limit will be applicable to all classes in all events including class FIA.
 The maximum speed for classes FIA T, S, D and E will be 170km/h.
 These speed limits may not be exceeded.
 Exceeding the speed limit as indicated on RallySafe will be penalised.
-Refer SSR 308.
+Refer SSR 308. - 13.2 CLASS FIA T1 VEHICLES - 13.2.1 This category will conform entirely to FIA App J Art 285.
+Specific Regulations for Modified Cross

-13.2 CLASS - FIA T1 VEHICLES
+Country Cars (Group T1 and T1+) and all applicable FIA regulations, prescriptions and bulletins.

-- This category will conform entirely to FIA App J Art 285.
-Specific Regulations for Modified Cross Country Cars (Group T1 and T1+) and all applicable FIA regulations, prescriptions and bulletins. - 13.2.2 In class FIA T1 the FIA regulations take precedence, unless a SSR specifies a different requirement for the FIA - 13.2.3 The Nissan T1 vehicles will be allowed to run the VK56 5600cc engine with 1580kg minimum weight, and the VK50 engine with a 38mm restrictor.
+- 13.2.2 In class FIA T1 the FIA regulations take precedence, unless a SSR specifies a different requirement for the FIA. - The Nissan T1 vehicles will be allowed to run the VK56 5600cc engine with 1580kg minimum weight, and the VK50 engine with a 38mm restrictor.